anywhichway/lmdb-index/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-16 v0.8.1 Added unit tests.
+Addressed issue with nested object indexing and matching keys with RegExp.

 2023-05-15 v0.8.0 Updated documentation.
 Corrected issue with `indexKeys` on schema not being processed, select processing not handling `root` assignment and removal of unselected properties.
 Supplied a range of pre-built operator functions for index and value matching.